doanminhphuc2011-debug/hcm-house-price-prediction/README.md

 Or open `notebooks/01_eda_and_modeling.ipynb` for the full walkthrough with EDA plots.

-## Fixes made during refactoring
+## Fixes Made During Refactoring

-This started as a coursework notebook; while cleaning it up for a portfolio repo, a few real issues surfaced and were fixed:
+This started as a coursework notebook.
+While preparing it for a portfolio repository, a few real issues surfaced and were fixed:

-- **Data leakage in `communityAverage`.** The original notebook computed median price/m² per ward on the *full* dataset before the train/test split, letting test-set prices leak into a training feature. `src/features.py` now computes it from the training fold only, mirroring the (already correct) target-encoding logic used for `District`/`Ward`.
+- **Data leakage in `communityAverage`.** The original notebook computed median price per m² per ward on the *full* dataset before the train/test split, letting test-set prices leak into a training feature.
+  `src/features.py` now computes it from the training fold only, mirroring the (already correct) target-encoding logic used for `District`/`Ward`.
-- **Inconsistent XGBoost hyperparameters.** The tuned XGBoost config (`learning_rate=0.1, max_depth=6, n_estimators=400`) was retyped by hand in a later cell with a typo (`learning_rate=0.05`), silently diverging from the actually-tuned model.
-It's now defined once as `XGB_TUNED_PARAMS` in `src/models.py` and imported everywhere it's needed.
+- **Inconsistent XGBoost hyperparameters.** The tuned XGBoost configuration (`learning_rate=0.1, max_depth=6, n_estimators=400`) had been retyped by hand in a later cell with a typo (`learning_rate=0.05`), silently diverging from the actually-tuned model.
+It is now defined once as `XGB_TUNED_PARAMS` in `src/models.py` and imported everywhere it is used.
 - **Hardcoded Windows path** (`C:\Users\Admin\OneDrive\...`) replaced with a path relative to the project root.
-- **No model persistence** — models were retrained from scratch every run.
-  `train.py` now saves final models + encoding maps with `joblib` so `predict.py` can run instantly without retraining.
+- **No model persistence.** Models were previously retrained from scratch on every run. `train.py` now saves the final models and encoding maps with `joblib`, so `predict.py` can run instantly without retraining.
-- **Monolithic notebook** — all logic has been extracted into `src/` modules so it's testable and reusable; the notebook is now a thin, readable narrative on top of it.
+- **Monolithic notebook.** All logic has been extracted into `src/` modules so it is testable and reusable; the notebook is now a thin, readable narrative built on top of it.

 ### Note on reproducing the paper's numbers

-Because of the leakage fix above, the `communityAverage`-based RMSLE values you get from this repo will be a few thousandths *higher* than the original course paper's headline numbers (0.3312 best case) — that original number was mildly optimistic due to the leak.
-Everything else (baseline 9-feature results, model ranking, GridSearchCV outcome) should match closely modulo the usual run-to-run variance in `RandomForestRegressor`.
+Because of the leakage fix above, the `communityAverage`-based RMSLE values produced by this repo will be a few thousandths *higher* than the original course paper's headline number (0.3312 best case) — that original figure was mildly optimistic due to the leak.
+Everything else (baseline 9-feature results, model ranking, GridSearchCV outcome) should match closely, modulo the usual run-to-run variance in `RandomForestRegressor`.

-## Data source
+## Data Source

-Raw listings (24,323 residential property posts) were self-crawled from [Alonhadat.com.vn](https://alonhadat.com.vn/), a Vietnamese real-estate listing portal, covering HCMC transactions posted in 2025–2026.
+Raw listings (24,323 residential property posts) were self-crawled from [Alonhadat.com.vn](https://alonhadat.com.vn/), a Vietnamese real-estate listing portal, covering HCMC listings posted in 2025–2026.
 Only publicly listed fields were collected: price, acreage, dimension string, bedrooms, floors, parking availability, address, and district.
 No personal or contact information was scraped or is included in this repository.

 ## Reference